pixsil/pix-routes/README.md

 Work in progress.

 Brings the Laravel route() functionality to your VueJs with just one attribute.
+You just have to use the attribute once on the first Vue Component and there is no need to repeat it for the child components.

 That's it just so easy :)

 ### Without parameters